Premier League International Cup: Overview

 The competition featured under-23 sides from twelve English clubs and twelve other European clubs for the 2017–18 season.
 Prior the 2016–17 season, eight English and eight other European clubs competed in the competition.
 English teams qualify via their standing in the Premier League 2 and entry by European clubs is by invitation from the Premier League.
 For the 2014–15 tournament, the 16 teams were split into four groups of four.
 Upon completion of the group stage, the winners and runners-up from each group progressed to the quarter-finals, semi-finals and final, all played as single-leg ties.
 UEFA tried to block the creation of the tournament and refused to sanction its creation.
 To circumvent this, all games are hosted in England with games involving two foreign teams being held at neutral venues.

 As in the Professional U21 Development League, teams are allowed to field three overage outfield players and one overage goalkeeper per match.

 The most successful team is Porto with two titles.
 They won the trophy for two consecutive seasons by beating Sunderland on 17 May 2017 and Arsenal on 8 May 2018.

+In April 2026, the Premier League applied to have the competition recognised and sanctioned by UEFA.